 Copy and paste Tabbed text

 The Masterspec system does its best to accurately format tables pasted from Word.
 Most Word tables are fine, however tabbed text in Word may not paste cleanly.
-The fastest way to paste large tabbed column text is to convert the information in Word to a table and paste the whole table at once, rather than line by line.
+The fastest way to paste a large amount of tabbed column text is to convert the information in Word to a table, then paste the whole table at once, rather than line by line.

 Below we cover how to convert a 2 column tabbed text layout to a table and copy it, then insert the copied information into Masterspec as a Table.